shakebugs/shake-docs/docs/android/user-feedback/invoke.md

 The default value is `ShakeScreen.NEW`.

 ### Shaking gesture
-By default, the shaking gesture opens up Shake.
+By default, the shaking gesture opens up Shake user feedback.

 :::note